 Use a 20 litre bucket to clean the sand.
 Fill the bucket up about half-way.
 Then fill with tap water.
 The bath tub is a good place to do this to prevent water from getting everywhere.
 Slowly swirl the sand around in the bucket.
 This should release the dry powdery dirt upwards and then you can drain the dirty water from the bucket.
 Repeat this process several times and then take the clean sand to the tank.
 Slowly add the sand to your aquarium.
 Don't worry about the cloudy water that results.
 This will soon dissipate.

 The recommendation nowadays is to either go with a shallow sand bed or a deep sand bed, but not one in between.
 Well, what exactly is a shallow sand bed?
 What is a deep sand bed for that matter?

 A shallow sand bed is anything under 2 inches.
 Most of the sand should stay aerated and there most likely will be little to no anoxic conditions present.

 A deep sand bed is anything over 4 inches deep.
-You start to get anoxic (low oxygen) conditions and anearobic conditions that will aid in denitrification at around 4-5 inches.
+You start to get anoxic (low oxygen) conditions and anaerobic conditions that will aid in de-nitrification at around 4-5 inches.

 Anything between 2-4 inches deep could (theoretically) lead to algae blooms on top of the sand bed since you're getting some anoxic condition in the lower layers along with detritus that builds up in the upper layers.
 So, it's kind of like the worst of both worlds.

 Personally, I like to use a shallow sand bed.
 I think it simply looks better than a deep sand bed.
-I also use ample amounts of live rock in our tanks and hopefully it is peforming adequate denitrification making the deep sand bed unneccessary.
+I also use ample amounts of live rock in our tanks and hopefully it is performing adequate de-nitrification making the deep sand bed unnecessary.